fan2/mkdocs/docs/blog/posts/cs/struct-alignment.md

 **GCC** - [Common Variable Attributes](https://gcc.gnu.org/onlinedocs/gcc/Common-Variable-Attributes.html):

 As in the preceding examples, you can explicitly specify the alignment (in bytes) that you wish the compiler to use for a given variable or structure field.
 Alternatively, you can leave out the alignment factor and just ask the compiler to align a variable or field to the default alignment for the target architecture you are compiling for.
-The default alignment is *sufficient* for all scalar types, but may not be enough for all vector types on a target that supports vector operations.
 The default alignment is **fixed** for a particular target ABI.

 - pipermail/gcc-help - [default alignment](https://gcc.gnu.org/pipermail/gcc-help/2015-June/124424.html)